Research funder policies

 Natural Environment Research Council (NERC)

-NERC requires the submission of an Outline Data Management Plan (template available from NERC) when submitting a grant and a full Data Management Plan (template available from NERC) must be developed in collaboration with a NERC data centre in the first three to six months of a grant.
-Data with long-term value must be identified in the Outline Data Management Plan and NERC has produced a Data Value Checklist to assist with this.
+NERC requires the submission of an Outline Data Management Plan (template available from NERC) when submitting a grant and a full Data Management Plan must be developed in collaboration with a NERC data centre in the first three to six months of a grant.
+An NERC template is available as an option when creating a data management plan in DMPonline.
+Data with long-term value must be identified in the Outline Data Management Plan.

 NERC requires that all environmental data of long-term value generated by research they fund is submitted to NERC environmental data centres, where it will usually be openly accessible.